Spring, Seasonality, and the Way We Come Back to Ourselves

 Just like turning a calendar page, spring doesn’t announce itself with a sharp line.
 It arrives as a slow return, a quiet shifting of vibration, appetite, mood, and rhythm.

 As I write this here in Portugal, spring is peaking through after months of torrential rain.
 Saturated fields.
 Moss climbing up stone walls.
-Everything starting to pop alive in that favorite pantone color of green spring.
+Everything starting to pop alive in that favorite pantone color of spring green (my moms favorite color!).
 At the same time, friends in the United States are sending photos of snowstorms and frozen roads.
 Winter everywhere seems reluctant to let go.

 Different landscapes.
 Same embodied experience.